irods/irods_client_library_r_rest/README.md

     # Using the password that is in the local .irodsA file
     source("/path/to/source/file/iRODS_API.R")
     context <- IrodsContext("localhost", "8080", "rods")

+    # Using a secured connection to the REST interface.
+    source("/path/to/source/file/iRODS_API.R")
+    context <- IrodsContext("localhost", "8080", "rods", "rods", ssl = TRUE)

 The arguments to the IrodsContext constructor are: